stmilne/icds_docs_v2/docs/running-jobs/batch-jobs.md

 Most scripts start with `cd $SLURM_SUBMIT_DIR`, which is the directory from which the job was submitted.

-For more information on hardware partitions, see [Partitions][partitions].
+For more information on partitions, see [Partitions][partitions].
 For more information on hardware requests, see [Hardware requests][hardware].
 [partitions]: ../getting-started/compute-hardware.md#partitions
 [hardware]: hardware-requests.md

+!!!warning "To use the open queue, use --partition=open"
+	Unpaid jobs under the open queue cannot specify a hardware partition, but will be assigned to available older CPU hardware.

 !!!warning "To use a paid allocation, use --partition=sla-prio"
 	Jobs under a paid allocation do not specify the basic, standard,